 How are these two statements to be reconciled?
 One useful observation is that problem statements and design requirements evolve much more rapidly than the real world.
-For instance, there have been several versions of Microsoft WordTM over the past twenty-five years, yet our knowledge of fonts and typographical practice has changed very little in that period.
+For instance, there have been several versions of Microsoft Word $^{\text{\tiny TM}}$ over the past twenty-five years, yet in the same period our knowledge of fonts and typographical practice has changed very little.